rgeber/jars/README.md

 Jars is a very simple application allowing users to fill topic related jar related jars with pickle fitting the jars topic.

+> **WARNING**: The state of this project is early Alpha.
+It is not considered stable nor usable at this point.
+It's currently aimed at developers only.
+Use at your own risk.

 ## Motivation

 I have many ideas and other snippets of information that I keep dumping into various places like note-taking apps, the "Note to Self" section of my [Signal Messenger][10], text files, etc.